Facial Plastic & Reconstructive Surgery

-The decision to undergo facial plastic surgery is a very personal and important one, requiring mutual understanding and communication between you and your surgeon.
-Fortunately, because this form of plastic surgery is largely elective, you are allowed adequate time to thoroughly understand the details and consequences of any desired procedure.
-It is our intention to ensure that all of your questions are answered completely, and that you approach surgery with the confidence and expectations born of a realistic understanding of the goals and limitations of surgery.
+The decision to undergo facial plastic surgery is a very personal and important one.
+It is our intention to ensure that all your questions are answered completely, and that you approach surgery with the confidence and expectations born of open communication.

 Goals of Cosmetic Surgery